 Feed for category: core

-This week’s newsletter describes the availability of a libsecp256k1 fork implementing BIP-Schnorr compatible signatures, lists popular questions and answers for February from the Bitcoin StackExchange, and describes notable merges in popular Bitcoin infrastructure projects.
+This week’s newsletter sees another slow news week but does contain our regular sections on bech32 sending support, selected questions and answers from the Bitcoin StackExchange, and notable changes in popular Bitcoin infrastructure projects.

 Lay BTC explanation, soft fork probabilities, inbound capacity, Amazon/LN via browser, PoS and taxes, Scriptless Scripts and trouble at MakerDAO